About

 Christian F. Janßen studied Civil Engineering and Computational Sciences in Engineering (CSE) in Braunschweig, Germany.
 In 2010, he received his Ph.D. from Braunschweig University of Technology for his dissertation on kinetic approaches for the simulation of non-linear free surface flow problems in civil and environmental engineering.

-In 2017, Christian joined Altair Engineering as Director for the GPU-accelerated commercial Lattice-Boltzmann solver Altair ultraFluidX.
+In 2017, Christian joined Altair Engineering, where he now serves as Vice President, CFD Solutions.
 His current research interests include scale-resolving simulations, wall-modeled LES, fluid-structure interaction, (near-to) real-time simulation, simulation-based design, high-performance computing on GPUs, and STEM teaching.

 50+